christianalfoni/pipesy/README.md

-# 🔄 React Pipeline
+# 🔄 Pipesy

 **Elegant state management meets composable async operations**

-React Pipeline is a powerful library for building reactive data flows in React.
+Pipesy is a powerful library for building reactive data flows in React.
 Chain operators together to handle everything from simple state updates to complex async workflows with retries, queues, and error handling.

 ## ✨ Features